 The move of workers from the Tennessee and Texas plants “is an ongoing process that will continue during the balance of 2016 and maybe a bit longer.”
 In the meantime, the four manufacturing centers remain open.

 Anderson also noted that the company has chosen a name for the $417 million plant that’s as large as 74 football fields, end zones included.
 It is now called the Daikin Texas Technology Park, a moniker determined with the help of Daikin and Goodman employees who participated in a naming contest.

 “The new campus name reflects Daikin’s dedication to local, in-country manufacturing, the development of new, innovative technology and the park-like setting on which the campus is placed,” said Takeshi Ebisu, president and CEO of Goodman.

-The plant – located in northwest Houston not far from the Fairfield master planned community — has already won several business awards.
+The plant – located in northwest Houston, about three miles west of the Grand Parkway, not far from the Fairfield master planned community — has already won several business awards.
 The campus has been featured in national trade publications and by local news outlets in Houston.